 Policy: Internet, Wi-Fi and Foxtel Management

-Property Providers™ vision is to, “Help People Live Better” through being Sydney’s most flexible residential rental company.
-This vision is driven by 3 core values; Passion, Performance and Partnership.
-Importantly, we seek profit not through dollars and cents but through the pursuit of partnership through our guiding principal that all meaningful long-term partnerships have a strong foundation of mutual investment, respect, risk and commitment.
+Property Providers’ vision is to “Help People Live Better” by being Sydney’s most flexible residential rental company.
+This vision is driven by three core values; Passion, Performance and Partnership.
+Importantly, we seek profit not through dollars and cents but through the pursuit of partnership through our guiding principle that all meaningful long-term partnerships have a strong foundation of mutual investment, respect, risk and commitment.
 We aim to create these virtues in all our relationships and touch points with long-term leasing tenants, short-term rental guests, employees, suppliers, partners and our property owner partners.

-The purpose of this document is to clearly communicate Property Providers™’s policy as it relates to the management of Internet, Wi-Fi and Foxtel subscriptions for guests staying at our managed properties.
+The purpose of this document is to clearly communicate Property Providers’ policy as it relates to the management of Internet, Wi-Fi and Foxtel subscriptions for guests staying at our managed properties.

-- To be clear, concise, consistent, reasonable and fair in relation to Property Providers™’s position and capabilities and to effectively manage expectations regarding what we will and will not do.
+- To be clear, concise, consistent, reasonable and fair about Property Providers’ position and capabilities and effectively manage expectations regarding what we will and will not do.

-- To ensure that that we will do what we can within our circle of control to provide our guests with internet connection while they are staying at their short-term property.
+- To ensure that we will do what we can within our circle of control to provide our guests with an internet connection while they are staying at their short-term property.

 - To minimise frustration and conflict between all parties by providing fast and practical solutions.

 - To minimise costs (i.e. time, money and other resources) to all parties.